 - Bradford, William.
 History of Plymouth Plantation 1620-1647 Edited by Samuel Eliot Morrison 2 Volumes.
 New York: Russell and Russell, 1968.
 Print.

 - Holt, J.C.
 Ed.
 Domesday Studies.
 Woodbridge: Boydell, 1987.
 Print.
 (ISBN 0-85115-477-8).

 - Shaw, William A. Knights of England A Complete Record from the Earliest Time to the Present Day of the Knights of all the Orders of Chivalry in England, Scotland, Ireland and Knights Bachelors 2 Volumes.
 Baltimore: Genealogical Publishing.
 Print.
 (ISBN 080630443X).

 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 The Mason Family Crest was acquired from the Houseofnames.com archives.
 The Mason Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 19 February 2014 at 09:41.
+This page was last modified on 19 April 2016 at 17:21.